-As I read more and more of the research my guest blogger, Ike Fehr, has done into the connection between Ancient Aliens and world religions, I see evidence that perhaps the beliefs handed down to me in my Sunday School classes may have missed out teaching me a couple of key facts.
+As I read more and more of the research my guest blogger, Ike Fehr, shares with regards to the connection between Ancient Astronauts and world religions, I see evidence that perhaps the beliefs handed down to me in my Sunday School classes may have missed out teaching me a couple of key facts.
 And perhaps, my teachers were as unaware of the missing facts as were their predecessors.

 And yet many of our beliefs and practices are based on this one particular translation.

 So when I read about new concepts evolving from the Bible—ones I was never taught—I keep an open mind.
 Heaven only knows if King James did.

 (IkeNote: In these posts Bible quotations are printed in red.
 Quotations from other writers are in blue, and my own quotes and paraphrases are in pink.)

 Many of the religions of the world have developed along very similar lines, all started with a plurality of Gods.
 Many religions, over the course of the centuries, have changed to monotheism.
 The Jewish religion is no exception to this trend.